HISTORY CENTER HAPPENINGS!

 Join us for an architectural tour of the History Center and learn about neoclassical architecture, the construction of the building and the stories behind the iconic Old Polk County Courthouse.
 This month’s tour includes special emphasis on the clock tower.
 The architectural tour is on the third Saturday of each month at 11 a.m.

-Tuesday, August 20, 12:15-1 p.m. – Out of the Archives Speaker Series – A Behind-the Scenes Look Into the Collection Rooms by Tom Bogacki, Polk County History Center Volunteer
+Tuesday, September 17, 12:15-1 p.m. – Out of the Archives Speaker Series – Polk County History Center Volunteer

 Continuing the Out of the Archives series, volunteer and tour guide Tom Bogacki will explain how the museum’s collection rooms are organized while giving a behind-the-scenes tour of the third floor archives, highlighting some unique artifacts not currently on public display.